Nomagno/Halfive/docs/HWVM_SPEC.md

 - The 0xFFFE register is the CARRY FLAG.
 It is SET TO ONE (1) if there is UNDERFLOW (when performing SUBSTRACTION with the `sub` or `cmp` instructions), or OVERFLOW (when performing ADDITION with the `add` instruction).
 If the operation does NOt have any overflow or underflow, it is SET TO ZERO (0).
 It otherwise SHALL be just as modifiable as the GENERAL PURPOSE MEMORY.

 - the 0xFFFF register is the ZERO FLAG.
-It is SET TO ZERO (0) if the result of an ADDITION, SUBSTRACTION, or COMPARISON is ZERO.
+It is SET TO ZERO (0) if the result of an ADDITION, SUBSTRACTION, COMPARISON, BINARY OR, BINARY XOR, BINARY AND, or BINARY NOT is ZERO.
 If the operation does NOT result in zero, it is SET TO ONE (1).
 It otherwise SHALL be just as modifiable as the GENERAL PURPOSE MEMORY.
+It SHELL be always set IF THE RESULT OF ONE OF THESE OPERATIONS IS ZERO, but ALWAYS BEFORE WRITING TO THE DESTINATION ADDRESS (IF THERE IS ONE IN THE INSTRUCTION'S SPECIFICATION).

 Extra note: the program counter is incremented every time an instruction is executed, however the jmp/jcz/jcnz instructions can forcible modify it without increasing it.
 All instructions in a program SHALL be LINEARLY NUMBERED from ZERO (0) the first to the last, and the program counter SHALL indicate execution of each instruction at any given time.